Archaeology News, Archaeology Videos, Archaeology Search, and Archaeology Links, with Anthropology Search & Links

 eSkeletons Project The eSkeletons Project allows online comparison of the skeletal features of humans, gorillas, and baboons.
 The bones can be viewed from many angles, and skeletons directly compared.

-3-D Skulls 3-D skulls of five primates are compared with five fossil hominids, with brief info summaries.
+Skulls Skulls of primates are compared with fossil hominids.

 Stone Circles Stonepages.com has information on over 100 stone circles, cairns, dolmens, and other megalithic sites in western Europe, plus archaeology links.